 The new framework is expected to:

-- Encourage sustainable trade finance practices.
+- Furthermore, the rules encourage sustainable trade finance practices.

 360tf’s Perspective